Kagamil Island: History and geography

 Kagamil Island is one of the four mountains of the Aleutian Archipelago.
 It is located on the Western tip of Alaska, bordering the Bering Sea.
 This island was given the Unangam Tunuu name by Captain Tebenov in 1852 when he discovered the island.
 Kagamil had also received various names by other Russian explorers.
 Two major volcanoes are located toward the southern tip of this island.
 One crater is above sea level, while the other one is below sea level.
 As of 1929, the activity of these two volcanos is unknown, but during that year, some volcanic activity was detected underground these two natural structures.
 Surrounding these summits are multiple sites of hot springs.
 The average temperature of this region is approximately nine degrees celsius, and it is home to plenty of wildlife.

-But today, these islands have no human populations living on them, however, there has been evidence that a pre-Aleutian civilization existed.
-In fact, this island has a rich prehistoric history.
-This evidence has been well-preserved due to the lack of erosion and wildlife disturbances.
-Kagamil Island is an area of numerous cave systems.
-Archaeologists have created many excavation sites, and they found that these caves hide multiple mummies.
-Although similar to the mummies found in Egypt, there are many differences that these cave mummies have compared to the ones found in Egypt.
-Several studies have been conducted on these specimens, and they reveal much about the prehistoric society.
-In addition, hair and feather fragments have also been analyzed from the mummies.
+Archaeological discoveries

+Henry Wood Elliott discovered a cave on the island containing 13 native mummies.
+Over 50 bodies were recovered by Aleš Hrdlička from 1936 to 1938.